1. What is Amazon Web Services in DevOps?

 Simple E-mail Service: Sending of E-mail is done by using RESTFUL API call or via regular SMTP (Simple Mail

-Identity and Access Management: Improvised security and Identity management is provided for AWS account.
+Identity and Access Management: Improvised security and Identity management are provided for AWS account.

 Simple Storage Device or (S3): It is a huge storage medium, widely used for AWS services.